-- 1. Verify that endpoints at the enterprise site can place calls to the PSTN and that the call remains active for more than 35 seconds.
-This time period is included to verify that proper routing of the SIP messaging has satisfied SIP protocol timers. - 2.
-Verify that endpoints at the enterprise site can receive calls from the PSTN and that the call can remain active for more than 35 seconds. - 3.
-Verify that the user on the PSTN can end an active call by hanging up. - 4.
-Verify that an endpoint at the enterprise site can end an active call by hanging up.
+- 1. Verify the endpoints at the enterprise site can place calls to the PSTN and the call remains active for more than 35 seconds.
+This time period is included to verify the proper routing of the SIP messaging has satisfied SIP protocol timers. - 2.
+Verify the endpoints at the enterprise site can receive calls from the PSTN and the call can remain active for more than 35 seconds. - 3.
+Verify user on the PSTN can end an active call by hanging up. - 4.
+Verify the endpoints at the enterprise site can end an active call by hanging up.